 How often should blood pressure be checked?

-The frequency of blood pressure monitoring may vary depending on age and individual risk.
+The frequency of blood pressure monitoring can vary depending on age and individual risk.
 Adults are generally advised to have a checkup at least once a year.
 However, people at high risk for high blood pressure or cardiovascular disease should have it more regularly, following their doctor's recommendations.

 What steps can be taken to maintain healthy blood pressure?

-To maintain healthy blood pressure, it is recommended to adopt a balanced lifestyle that includes a diet rich in fruits, vegetables and whole grains, regular exercise, weight control, reducing sodium and alcohol intake, and quitting smoking.
+To maintain healthy blood pressure, it is recommended to adopt a balanced lifestyle that includes a diet rich in fruits, vegetables and whole grains, regular exercise, Weight control, reducing sodium and alcohol intake, and quitting smoking.
 Additionally, practicing stress management techniques and scheduling regular medical checkups can be beneficial.

 What are the consequences of not controlling blood pressure?